General Education Core Curriculum: A Student Guide

 - Two appointed faculty representatives from the colleges of Applied Arts, McCoy College of Business Administration, Education, Fine Arts and Communication, Health Professions, Liberal Arts, and Science and Engineering

 - One appointed faculty representative from the University College and the Honors College

 - An ex-officio, non-voting academic advisor (selected by the Dean of University College)

 - An ex-officio, non-voting chair of the University Curriculum Committee (UCC), when this faculty member is not a GEC member

-- The Assistant Vice President for Academic Service serves as the non-voting chair of the GEC
+- The Associate Vice President for Academic Success and Dean of University College serves as the non-voting chair of the GEC

 Yes, the GEC meetings are open and are held regularly each long semester on Monday afternoons from 3:30 p.m. to 5:00 p.m.
 Agendas and locations are published on the AVPAS website prior to each meeting: GEC Meeting Agendas